 - Products require rendered imagery and wireframe images.
 Viewport screenshots can be used as supplemental imagery but not as the signature image or as the sole source of imagery.

-Nudity in Signature Image
+Nudity in Search Image

-Regardless of the content of your 3D model, Product Signature Images must not include nudity.
+Regardless of the content of your 3D model, Product Search Images must not include nudity.
 Black bar overlays or blurring are also not allowed, so please either show a clothed version of your model or a head and shoulders shot.

 Since TurboSquid offers extensive and guaranteed support, TurboSquid does not allow artists to publish any form of contact information on the product preview pages or anywhere else on turbosquid.com or affiliate sites.
 Contact information includes: